GameHunter101/Subnautica-Base-Generator--Blender-Addon-/README.md

 # Subnautica-Base-Generator--Blender-Addon-
-Blender Addon That Creates A Base From Videogame "Subnautica" From A Skeleton Mesh
+Blender Addon That Creates A Seabase From A Skeleton Mesh (Inspired By Videogame "Subnautica").

-## REQUIRED PACKAGES:
-	EasyBPY ( follow the instructions on https://curtisholt.online/easybpy)

 ## HOW TO USE:

 ### STEP 1:

-	Download "Subnautica_Base_Generator.py" and "subnauticabaseparts.blend".
-If you want an example of how a skeleton should look like, download "blender addon.blend".
+	Download the repository. "blender addon.blend" is not required, but can be used as an example.
+	Remember to extract everything from the .zip file into a new folder.

 ### STEP 2: